perladvent/perldotcom/content/article/_pub_2011_03_facebook-authentication-with-perl-and-facebookgraph.md

 {
-   "image" : null,
+   "description" : "In the first of a series on writing Facebook applications with Perl, JT Smith demonstrates how to register an application and authenticate users with Facebook::Graph.", "image" : null,
    "authors" : [
       "jt-smith"
    ],
-   "categories" : "Web",
    "thumbnail" : null,
-   "description" : "In the first of a series on writing Facebook applications with Perl, JT Smith demonstrates how to register an application and authenticate users with Facebook::Graph.", "title" : "Facebook Authentication with Perl and Facebook::Graph", "slug" : "/pub/2011/03/facebook-authentication-with-perl-and-facebookgraph", "date" : "2011-03-15T10:17:51-08:00",
+   "draft" : null,
    "tags" : [
       "cpan",
       "dancer",